Morus (plant): Paper

 During the Angkorian age of the Khmer Empire of Southeast Asia, monks at Buddhist temples made paper from the bark of mulberry trees.
 The paper was used to make books, known as kraing.

 Tengujo is the thinnest paper in the world.
 It is produced in Japan and made with kozo (stems of mulberry trees).
+Traditional Japanese washi paper is often created from parts of the mulberry tree.

 Wood

 The wood of mulberry trees is used for barrel aging of Țuică, a traditional Romanian plum brandy.

 Culture

-A Babylonian etiological myth, which Ovid incorporated in his Metamorphoses, attributes the reddish-purple color of the mulberry fruits to the tragic deaths of the lovers Pyramus and Thisbe.
-Meeting under a mulberry tree (probably the native Morus nigra), Thisbe commits suicide by sword after Pyramus does the same, he having believed, on finding her bloodstained cloak, that she was killed by a lion.
+A Babylonian etiological myth, which Ovid incorporated into his Metamorphoses, attributes the reddish-purple colour of the mulberry fruits to the tragic deaths of the lovers Pyramus and Thisbe.
+Meeting under a mulberry tree (probably the native Morus nigra), Thisbe dies by suicide by sword after Pyramus does the same, he having believed, on finding her bloodstained cloak, that she was killed by a lion.
 Their splashed blood stained the previously white fruit, and the gods forever changed the mulberry's colour to honour their forbidden love.

+In the Old Testament's 1 Maccabees, the Seleucids used the "blood of grapes and mulberries" to provoke their war elephants in preparation for battle against Jewish rebels.
+In the New Testament, Luke 17:6 refers to the power of a little faith to move a mulberry tree into the sea.

 The nursery rhyme "Here We Go Round the Mulberry Bush" uses the tree in the refrain, as do some contemporary American versions of the nursery rhyme "Pop Goes the Weasel".

-Vincent van Gogh featured the mulberry tree in some of his paintings, notably Mulberry Tree (Mûrier, 1889, now in Pasadena's Norton Simon Museum).
+Vincent van Gogh featured the mulberry tree in some of his paintings, notably The Mulberry Tree (Mûrier, 1889, now in Pasadena's Norton Simon Museum).
 He painted it after a stay at an asylum, and he considered it a technical success.